-When upgrading from earlier versions, such as from 5.5 to Repository 6.7, you must first upgrade the Repository to version 6.0, that will update the database, uninstall version 6.0, then upgrade to 6.7, and update the database.

-Once the Repository upgrade is complete and you have installed the latest version of ER/Studio Data Architect, then you should upgrade your diagrams with the latest version of ER/Studio Data Architect.
+When upgrading from earlier versions, such as from 5.5 to Repository 7.0, you must first upgrade the Repository to version 6.0, update the database, uninstall version 6.0, then upgrade to 7.0, and update the database.
+Once the Repository upgrade is complete and you have installed the latest version of ER/Studio Data Architect, then you should upgrade your diagrams with the latest version of ER/Studio DA.